Akardy/Alchemy-ETH-Bootcamp/Week 1 - Blockchain Cryptography/Week01-Notes.md

-In the first week, the bootcamp covers the fundamentals of Cryptography which the name crypto is derived from, and they explain concepts such as hash functions, Public Key, and introduce us to some of the most known algorithms for public key cryptography like RSA and ECDSA.
+In the first week, the bootcamp covers the fundamentals of Cryptography which the name crypto is derived from, and provides a brief survey of hash functions, Public Keys, Private Keys and introduce us to some of the most known algorithms for public key cryptography like RSA and ECDSA.

 `NOTES`: I’ll upload my answers for all the challenges in the bootcamp, and I’ll keep updating..